lindbrook/packageRank/README.md

 Keep in mind that 17:00 UTC is not a hard deadline.
 Barring server issues, the logs are usually posted *before* that time.
-I don’t know when the script starts but it seems to post closer to 17:00 UTC when a log has many entries than when it has fewer (i.e., weekdays v. weekends).
+I don’t know when the script starts but it seems to post closer to 17:00 UTC when a log has more entries than when it has fewer (i.e., weekdays v. weekends).
 Again barring software issues, the ‘cranlogs’ results are usually available shortly *after* 17:00 UTC.